Beastmaker 1000 Review

 1000 versus 2000

 We want to briefly compare the primary difference between the 1000 and 2000 series Beastmakers.
 Many people who are considering one will often be considering both even though they are geared for fairly different users with not much overlap.
 The 2000 series version has far more 2-finger pockets, a plethora of mono-pockets, no-jugs, and no-symmetric 3-finger pockets (because they are mostly designed to be used one-armed).
 It does have two four-finger edges, but those are mostly for warming up.
 To put it simply, the Beastmaker 1000 is best for folks who climb from 5.10 to mid 5.13, whereas the Beastmaker 2000 is best for folks already redpointing 5.13a.

 Easily one of our all-time favorite models, the Beastmaker 1000 packs in a ton of grips into the most compact dimensions in our review.
 Not only that, but we feel this model makes the most out of every one of its holds and all of our testers noted the solid progression of holds despite its below-average size.
-The main reasons to buy other boards like the Metolius 3D Simulator or the Trango Rock Prodigy are because they offer even more holds and are easier to be more systematic in your training.
-However, those models are huge compared to this one and don't offer near as good of texture or looks.
+It also has particularly good texture and looks that are easy on the eyes.
 If you want the best while skipping a resin model, this Editors' Choice winner is our first recommendation.

 GearLab is founded on the principle of honest, objective, reviews.
 Our experts test thousands of products each year using thoughtful test plans that bring out key performance differences between competing products.
 And, to assure complete independence, we buy all the products we test ourselves.
 No cherry-picked units sent by manufacturers.
 No sponsored content.
 No ads.
 Just real, honest, side-by-side testing and comparison.Learn More